 I'm a little uneasy about this filter.
 Since the patterns are fairly short, they could occasionally match an innocent file by random chance.
 Perhaps a JPEG sent to me by a friend.
 What I really ought to do is turn these into local ClamAV patterns, which could be more specific - they could match the magic string only on the first line of the payload, instead of anywhere in the file.

-The spike starting on 01May2005 is due to a bug in ClamAV - it's letting certain viruses go through, and the programmers haven't managed to fix it yet.
+The spike starting on 01May2005 was due to a bug in ClamAV - it was letting certain viruses go through, so this backup measure came into play.

 |<<< [ClamAV] <<<||>>> [Bayesian] >>>|